-This change will likely have minimal or no effect on federal subsistence trapping harvest as it will restrict trapping on a small portion of USFS federal lands in Unit 7.
-Subsistence trappers will be required to set traps at least 50 yards from the specified locations mentioned in the regulation.
-The mandatory 50-yard setback may result in increased time and effort to set traps within these zones as trappers would be required to set traps 50 yards away from designated campgrounds; that translates to 60 steps or under a minute snow machine ride.
+This change will likely have minimal or no effect on federal subsistence trapping harvest as it will restrict trapping on a tiny portion of USFS federal lands in Unit 7.
+Subsistence trappers will be required to set traps at least 100 yards from the specified locations mentioned in the regulation.

-Traps set by federal subsistence users that are 50 yards from specified campgrounds may result in 1) reduced risk of traps being physically disturbed by other recreational users, 2) possible increased harvest due to less disturbance (noise, scents, movements) by recreationist activities, given they are further from trails, and 3) reduced potential trapping of non-target species like dogs, etc.
+Traps set by federal subsistence users that are 100 yards from specified roads and pullouts may result in

+- 1) reduced risk of traps being physically disturbed by other recreational users, - 2) possible increased harvest due to less disturbance (noise, scents, movements) by recreationist activities, given they are further from trails, and - 3) reduced potential trapping of non-target species like dogs, etc. which has been the biggest concern of supporters of this proposal.

-With the Board of Game recently passing the 50-yard trap setback from campgrounds, adoption of this proposal by the Federal Subsistence Board would be a consistent step forward towards providing for more balanced recreational opportunities, and subsequently reducing user conflicts, within a small but significant region of the State that experiences higher density concentrated recreational uses.
+This restriction will be more restrictive than State regulations however, adoption of this proposal by the Federal Subsistence Board would be an initial step forward towards providing for more balanced recreational opportunities, and subsequently reducing user conflicts, within a small but significant region of the State that experiences higher density concentrated recreational uses.